British Agricultural Revolution: Dutch and Rotherham swing (wheel-less) plough

-The Dutch acquired the iron-tipped, curved mouldboard, adjustable depth plough which was invented in Chinese Han dynasty from the Chinese in the early 17th century.
+The Dutch acquired the iron-tipped, curved mouldboard, adjustable depth plough which was invented during the Chinese Han dynasty, from the Chinese in the early 17th century.
 It had the advantage of being able to be pulled by one or two oxen compared to the six or eight needed by the heavy wheeled northern European plough.
 The Dutch plough was brought to Britain by Dutch contractors who were hired to drain East Anglian fens and Somerset moors.
 The plough was extremely successful on wet, boggy soil, but was soon used on ordinary land as well.

 British improvements included Joseph Foljambe's cast iron plough (patented 1730), which combined an earlier Dutch design with several innovations.
 Its fittings and coulter were made of iron, and the mouldboard and share were covered with an iron plate, making it easier to pull and more controllable than previous ploughs.
 By the 1760s Foljambe was making large numbers of these ploughs in a factory outside of Rotherham, using standard patterns with interchangeable parts.
 The plough was easy for a blacksmith to make, but by the end of the 18th century it was being made in rural foundries.
 By 1770 it was the cheapest and best plough available.
-It spread to Scotland, America, and France.
+It spread to Scotland, North America, and France.